ckuelker/quick-guide-en-us/Dev/Python/Environment/managing-dependencies-with-poetry.md

 ln -s example_pkg example_pkg_YOUR_USERNAME
 ```

-On how to install the package and on how to upload this to [test.pypi.org]
+To install the package and upload it to [test.pypi.org], see
-see [packaging-python-projects].
+[packaging-python-projects].

 ## Considerations

 Reading the reasoning behind [poetry] gives the impression of a **not invented
 here** project: about [pipenv] "I do not like the CLI it provides, or some of
 the decisions made, and I think we can make a better and more intuitive one."
-Intuitiveness is the best for a software one writes by it oneself.
-Writing a
+Intuitiveness is best for software you write yourself.
+Writing a tool because
-tool because dependency management is "convoluted"  and "hard to understand"
+dependency management is "convoluted" and "hard to understand" for newcomers is
-for newcomers is a non argument.
-Dependencies management is always difficult to
+a non-argument.
+Dependency management is always hard to understand.
+The project
-understand.
-The project claims "[...] there is no reliable tool to properly
+claims "[...] there is no reliable tool for properly resolving dependencies in
-resolve dependencies in Python".
-I doubt it and my answer: there is Debian.
+Python".
+I doubt this and my answer is: there is Debian.
+Usually what I expect
-Usually what I expect is: Feature X is missing, that is why I wrote software Y.
+is: Feature X is missing, so I wrote software Y. None of this seems to be a
-None of this seem to be a reason for this project.
+reason for this project.

-However, the project is correct when pointing on problems of
+However, the project is correct in pointing out problems with `pipenv
-`pipenv installing oslo.utils==1.4.0`.
-Meanwhile also [poetry] has
+installing oslo.utils==1.4.0`.
+Meanwhile, [poetry] also has its problems (and
-its problems (and has bad error messages).
+bad error messages).

 ```bash
 poetry add oslo.utils=1.4.0